Help Starts Here

 A contractor showed up at my door, should I let them do my roof?

-I’m thinking about replacing my roof, what are my options for types of roofing material?
+I’m thinking about replacing my roof, what are my options for roofing materials?

 Many tools are available to you.
 Make sure the contractor is licensed and bonded in your state.
 You can check with websites or can ask for proof from the contractor (Ours is here: License ).
 Also, check to see if they are a local company that will be around for any future concerns.